TheCraftySlayer/prophet_forecast/README.md

 - `weekly_seasonality=false` and a custom weekly component with `fourier_order=5`
 - `capacity` sets the logistic growth cap (defaults to 110% of training max)

-Hyperparameter tuning searches across `changepoint_prior_scale` values from `0.01` to `1.0` on a log scale and runs Prophet's cross validation in parallel to reduce wall time.
+Hyperparameter tuning searches across changepoint, seasonality and holiday prior scales using Prophet's rolling cross‑validation to reduce wall time.
+The grid helps avoid under‑ or over‑fitting and targets an MAE no greater than 62 and a sMAPE below 32%.

 You can modify these settings in `config.yaml` if desired.
 Event windows such as campaign dates, policy start and any explicit changepoints also live in the